Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

-Before you use MS-Access to connect to your project database make sure that the MySQL ODBC driver has been installed on your PC (see `Installing and Configuring the MySQL ODBC Driver`_) and that you have generated your project database (see `Installing and Configuring the MySQL ODBC Driver`_).
+Before you use MS-Access to connect to your project database make sure that the MySQL ODBC driver has been installed on your PC (see `Installing and Configuring the MySQL ODBC Driver`_) and that you have generated your project database (see `Generate the MySQL ODBC Driver`_).
 Then go through the following steps:

 -  Launch MS-Access and open a new database.